pfmiller/Group-Informatics/README.md

-bigsocialdata
+Group Informatics
 =============

-A library of talks, sample data and code from the iConference 2013 Big Social Data Workshop
+A collection of scripts and writing aimed at developing a book and workshop series for Group Informatics.